 Dr. Nozick's primary research interest is the development of mathematical models for use in the management of complex systems.
 She has particular interest in systems that can be represented mathematically as networks, including transportation and logistics systems, civil infrastructure networks and project networks.

 Network modeling for transportation planning.

-I am currently Director of the Systems Engineering Program.
-I serve on the Strategic Oversight Committe for the College of Engineering.
-I am the mission area coordinatior for the Engineering Systems and Management are of CEE and I am chairing the Strategic Planning Committee for the Master of Engineering Program.
+I serve on the Strategic Oversight Committee for the College of Engineering.
+I am the mission area coordinator for the Engineering Systems and Management area of CEE and I am chairing the Strategic Planning Committee for the Master of Engineering Program.

 - Romero, N., L K. Nozick, I. Dobson, N. Xu, D A Jones.
 2015.
 "Seismic Retrofit for Electric Power Systems."
 Earthquake Spectra 31 (2): 1157-1176.

 - Gao, Y., L K. Nozick, J. Kruse, R Davidson.
 2015.
 "Modeling Competition in a Market for Natural Catastrophe Insurance."
 Journal of Insurance Issues.

 - Manzour, S., R. Davidson, N. Horspool, L K Nozick.
 2015.
 "Seismic Hazard Analysis for Spatially Distributed Infrastructure: A Case Study for Christchurch, New Zealand."
 Earthquake Spectra.